 Falls from windows are more common than people might think.
 According to the Safe Kids Worldwide 2015 Report to the Nation: Protecting Children in Your Home, about eight children under age 5 die each year from falling out a window, and more than 3,300 are injured seriously enough to go to the hospital.

 Window Safety Task Force in 1997 to educate caregivers about window safety.
 The Task Force offers these suggestions to help protect children:

 - Keep windows closed and locked when children are present

-- When opening windows for ventilation, make sure children can't reach them
+- If windows are open, make sure children can't reach them

-- For a double-hung window on an upper floor of the home, open the top sash nearest the ceiling for ventilation while keeping the bottom sash closed
+- For a double-hung window on an upper floor, open the top sash for ventilation and keep the bottom sash closed

 - Keep furniture away from windows as they could tempt a curious child to climb and potentially fall

-- Don't allow children to jump on beds or other furniture, which could lead to a fall
+- Don't allow children to jump on beds or other furniture

 - If there are young children in the home, install ASTM-approved limited-opening hardware, which only allows a window to open a few inches